 COMMUNITY WORKSHOPS.
 CONTRA-TIEMPO caters their workshops to the unique needs and interests of each community they work with.
 In all of their workshops they use Salsa, Afro-Cuban and their own Urban Latin Dance Theater movement technique.
 They explore the fundamentals and principles of leading and following combined with improvising in pairs, groups, and as individuals.
 In their technical dance workshops they pull from the Rueda (Cuban Salsa) and work with students around concepts of ‘compassionate partnering’ and movement metaphors.
 In their choreographic workshops, students will create movement studies designed to engage with, and push audiences to redefine and explore new ideas about dance partnering and what it means to work as community.

-Flickinger Center for Performing Arts
+Shenandoah Center for the Arts